tahoeivanova/reverse_shell/README.txt

 // Specify IP and PORT of your server machine in file ip_cred.py

-// Run server.py with python (python2 runs well)
+// Run server.py with python
 ./server.py

 // If you use linux as client, run reverse_shell.py with IP, PORT from ip_cred.py on linux machine: